About GAIT TRC

 Dawn is a recovering photojournalist, after leaving a 30+ year career in the newspaper industry.
 She began volunteering for GAIT in 2015, where she rediscovered her love of horses, and remained in that role until 2019 when she was hired as a part time barn manager.

-Determined to follow an equine related career path, Dawn has become a certified equine bodyworker and massage practitioner and became a PATH certified Equine Specialist in Mental Health and Learning in October, 2022.
+Determined to follow an equine related career path, Dawn has become a certified equine bodyworker and massage practitioner and became certified as a PATH Int’l Equine Specialist in Mental Health and Learning in October, 2022.
 She’ll do just about anything for you, if you bring her cookies.

-Steve Seaman – Stable Manager and Veteran Peer Support
+Steve Seaman – Site Manager and Veteran Peer Support

 Steve is an Army Veteran of 21 years.
 He enlisted after high school in 1993 and retired a Master Sergeant in 2014 where he held numerous leadership positions.

-He started with GAIT in late Summer 2019 in the Horses for Heroes program.
-Shortly after being involved with the Horses for Heroes program, he was hired as part time Barn Manager.
-Besides managing GAIT’s horses and property; he also provides Veteran peer support.
-He enjoys providing mentorship to the children that participate in the school programs and also Camp Lee Mar.
+He started with GAIT in late Summer 2019 in GAIT’s program for Veterans and shortly after, he was hired as part time Stable Manager.
+Besides managing GAIT’s horses and property; he also provides Veteran peer support, mentorship to the children that participate in the school programs, and also Camp Lee Mar participants.

 Jan Lucciola – Development Associate